Hornets vs. Mavericks: Betting Trends, Record ATS, Home/Road Splits

 Hornets Betting Records & Stats

-- The Hornets have come away with 15 wins in the 58 contests they have been listed as the underdogs in this season.
+- The Hornets have been underdogs in 59 games this season and have come away with the win 16 times (27.1%) in those contests.

-- Charlotte has not entered a game this season with longer moneyline odds than +750.
+- This season, Charlotte has won six of its 15 games, or 40%, when it is the underdog by at least +350 on the moneyline.

-- The moneyline set for this matchup implies Charlotte has an 11.8% chance of walking away with the win.
+- The moneyline set for this matchup implies Charlotte has a 22.2% chance of coming away with a victory in the contest.

 Hornets vs. Mavericks Over/Under Stats